30 Years Ago: Rush’s ‘Counterparts’ Pushes Back Against Grunge

 "When Alex and I started writing this record, we kind of looked at these mountains of synthesizers that were being brought into the writing room, and we kinda had this reaction," Lee added. "it was almost like an allergic reaction: 'I think it's time maybe we stepped back from this stuff.'
 So, we went back to a more simpler, basic way of writing, which just ... guitar, bass, vocals, and drums.
 A lot of the material was written in that way, so in that sense it was kind of a purer sound."

 READ MORE: Where Rush Ranks Among Canada’s Top Acts

-That "purer sound" ushered in the first wave of a new era of success and mainstream acceptance for Rush that’s still going on today (and may have culminated with the band's long-overdue induction into the Rock and Roll Hall of Fame in April of 2013).
-And while they’ve never really been a trend-conscious band, a few moments from their catalog sound like products of their time – but Counterparts might mark the spot where they started evolving past trends once and for all.
+That "purer sound" ushered in the first wave of a new era of success and mainstream acceptance for Rush that culminated with the band's long-overdue induction into the Rock & Roll Hall of Fame in 2013.
+They were never really a trend-conscious band, of course, and a few moments from Rush's catalog sound like products of their time – but Counterparts might mark the spot where they evolved past trends once and for all.

 Legends Who Never Had a No. 1 Single

 Gallery Credit: Nick DeRiso